manoj2601/CGPACalculator/README.md

 <a href="https://twitter.com/ambivertidiot">![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)</a>

-* If you like it, please give it a star.
-If you want to give any suggestions for new features or want to report a bug, kindly create a token on this repository.
+* If you like it, please give it a **star** :star: .
+* If you want to give any suggestions for new features or want to report a bug, kindly create an **issue** on this repository.
 To have a chat with me, message me on [gitter](https://gitter.im/manoj2601).